 Thank you for your service over the years Matthew, now get out there and stare at those lights, there’s a good boy.

-This actually made me angry as there was no need for it, I can only guess that the budget didn’t spring for two Jobbers this week; hence why Matt was the one to get run over by Rowman and whatever he as in that cage.
+This made me angry as there was no need for it, I can only guess that the budget didn’t spring for two Jobbers this week; hence why Matt was the one to get run over by Rowan and whatever he has in that cage.

 I’ve figured that out, by the way, it’s a piece of human excrement.

 Kind of like that whole segment.